28 Regent Road,

 The Odeon Cinema was opened by the then Mayor of Cape Town, Mr. W Brinton on Thursday, November 28th, 1940, as part of the Western Province Cinemas (Pty) Ltd. chain.

-The architects were, M Policansky & Hanson, Tomkin, Finkelstein.
+The architects were, Max Policansky & Hanson, Tomkin, Finkelstein.

-The Odeon’s original managing staff were:– Manager – Mr. JL Cathro and Chief Projectionist – Mr. D Mills.
+The Odeon Cinema’s original managing staff were:– Manager – Mr. JL Cathro and Chief Projectionist – Mr. D Mills.

 It was the first cinema in Cape Town to be fully air-conditioned with the aid of refrigerating plant for the absolute control of temperature and humidity.

-During the 1950’s the Odeon along with its sister cinema, the "Curzon" in Wynberg, became part of the Empire Films Theatres chain.
+During the 1950’s the Odeon Cinema along with its sister cinema, the Curzon Cinema in Wynberg, became part of the Empire Films Theatres chain.

 Just login to your account and subscribe to this theater